AFed29/strategy-pattern-driver/README.md

 ### Extensions

-1. Create a Vehicle superclass, which contains the common properties and methods.
+1. Create a vehicles.Vehicle superclass, which contains the common properties and methods.
 2. Add more vehicles.

 ### Remember